by Mary Liu

-When I was in the initial stages of developing my product idea, I had to figure out how to balance this along with a full-time job.
-Because of this, I learned a lot about how to maximize my time, and as a result turned an idea into a product and launched it on e-commerce in 6 months.
+When I was in the initial stages of developing my product idea, I had to figure out how to balance this with a full-time job.
+Because of this, I learned a lot about how to maximize my time, and as a result, turned an idea into a product and launched it on e-commerce in 6 months.

-Today, I still use what I learned about time management to balance a full-time job, my e-commerce side business, and still leave time for myself.
+Today, I still use what I learned about time management to balance a full-time job, and my e-commerce side business, and still leave time for myself.

 So, how did I do it?
 Below are 3 tips that worked for me in turning an idea into a product in 6 months while working at a full-time job.